pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 integration: [--]
 ---

-This guide is specific to sites management, not developing and launching sites.
+This section is specific to sites management, not developing and launching sites.

 ## Site Dashboard